 Begin your analysis by considering the following questions:

 - Why have you succeeded or not been successful?

 Revise and repeat!

-Focusing on these aforementioned areas will enable you to learn what has the most positive impact on your audience and allow you to adapt your strategy to ensure best practice.
+Focusing on the areas above will enable you to learn what has the most positive impact on your audience and allow you to adapt your life science marketing strategy to ensure best practice.

-A well thought out social media strategy is a fantastic way for life science marketers to increase awareness, boost engagement and generate leads.
+A well-thought-out social media strategy is a fantastic way for life science marketers to increase awareness, boost engagement and generate leads.
 Following the steps in this blog post will help you to develop your social media marketing and boost your overall marketing efforts.
 Social media requires a consistent effort.
-Implement the above suggestions to further your success on social media.
+Implement the above suggestions to increase your success on social media.